-Native plants are adapted to the local climate and soil, so they will thrive with minimal watering (once established) and no fertilizers.
-They don't require pruning or shearing, so they are low maintenance.
+Native plants are adapted to the local climate and soil, so they will thrive with minimal watering, once established.
+They don't require fertilizers or constant pruning, so they are low-maintenance.

-Leaf blowers erode the soil in your garden, exposing the crowns of plants and damaging roots that are close to the surface.
+Leaf blowers erode the soil in your garden and damage roots that are close to the surface.

 They also remove the leaves and other organic matter that are necessary for healthy soil.
 When you constantly blow away all the leaves, you kill the beneficial microbes in the soil by starving them to death.

-Don't water every day or every other day.
+Don't water your yard every day or every other day.
 It's a waste of water and is not good for most plants.